Navigation: CREATING MAIL MERGE LETTERS >

 For emails with little or no merging required, like newsletters, another option, which significantly decreases the danger of being classed as a spammer, is to use a mass mailing service such as Constant Contact, Vertical Response, MailChimp, or Campaign Monitor (which is the one that we here at Software4Nonprofits currently use for our mass emailing).

-Unlike the Letters ⇒ Email Newsletters menu option, those services generally do not allow you to attach PDF files to the emails they send.
+Unlike the Letters ⇒ Email Donors menu option, those services generally do not allow you to add attachments to the emails they send.
 The emails you sent through them will generally be designed in HTML (though text-only emails are usually also supported).
 The design of the HTML for the emails can be done by you outside of the service, though they often also have facilities for designing emails based on templates that they (or you) create, without having to know much or any HTML.

 To use such a mass mailing service like Constant Contact, you need to upload email addresses, and whatever other information you want the service to be able to merge into your emails, from DONATION into that service.
 You do that by selecting the desired fields in the Reports ⇒ Custom Report window, running the report, then using the Save As button to save it to a file format that you can import into the service (probably tab-separated Text).